-Photo-Electrochemical Measurement: The photo-electrochemical measurements were conducted on a Chenhua CHI 760E electrochemical workstation using a standard three-compartment electrochemical cell.
+Photoelectrochemical measurement: The photoeletrochemical measurements were conducted on a Chenhua CHI 760E electrochemical workstation using a standard threecompartment electrochemical cell.
 The platinum foil and Ag/AgCl electrode were used as the counter and reference electrodes, respectively.
-The working electrode was prepared as follows: 5 mg of the sample was dispersed into 1 mL of 10% nafion solution under ultrasonication to get a slurry.
-100 μL of the slurry was then coated on a fluorine-doped tin oxide (FTO) glass (1 cm \times 2 cm) with an effective working area of 1 cm2.
-After drying at 60 °C for 2 h, the working electrode was calcined at 120 °C for 1 h to enhance adhesion.
-0.2 M Na2SO4 aqueous solution was employed as the electrolyte.
-A 300 W xenon lamp (PLS-SXE300/300UV, Perfect Light) equipped with a 420 nm cutoff filter was used to produce light source.
-Mott-Schottky plots were collected at the frequency of 1000 Hz.
-EIS was obtained at an applied voltage of 0.15 V with an amplitude of 0.005 V. LSV curves were conducted at the scanning speed of 0.02 V s-1.
-Transient photocurrent response curves were recorded at an applied voltage of 0 V with the light on or off.
+The working electrone was prepared as follows: 5 mg of the sample was dispersed into 1 mL of 10% nation colution to r ultrasonication to get a slurry.
+100 μL of the slurry was then coated on a fluorine-doled tinoxide (FTO) glass (1 $cm \times 2 cm$) with an effective working area of 1 cm2.
+After diving at 60 °C for 2 h, the working electrode was calcined at 120 °C for 1 h to enhance adhision.
+0.2 M Na2SO4 aqueous solution enon amp (PLS-SXE300/300UV, Perfect Light) was employed as the electrolyte.
+A 300 6 produce light source.
+Mott-Schottky plots were equipped with a 420 nm cutoff filter as collected at the frequency of 1000 He.
+EIS was obtained at an applied voltage of 0.15 V with an amplitude of 0.005 V. SV jurves were conducted at the scanning speed of 0.02 V s^{-1} . esponse curves were recorded at an applied voltage of 0 V with the Transient photocurrent light on or off.

-Photocatalysis Experiment: The photocatalytic performance of the samples was assessed by the degradation of OTC under visible light irradiation (λ > 420 nm).
-Typically, 30 mg of the photocatalyst was added to 100 mL of 20 mg L-1 OTC aqueous solution.
-Prior to irradiation, this suspension was magnetically stirred in the darkness for 30 min to establish the adsorption-desorption equilibrium of the OTC on the photocatalyst surface.
+Photocatalysis experiment: The photocatalytic performance of the samples was assessed by the degradation of OTC under visible light irradiation ($\lambda > 420$ nm).
+Typically, 30 mg of the photocatalyst was added into 100 mL of 20 mg L-1 OTC aqueous solution.
+Prior to irradiation, this suspension was magnetically stirred in the darkness for 30 min to establish the adsorptiondesorption equilibrium of the OTC on the photocatalyst surface.
 Then, the suspension was irradiated under a 300 W xenon lamp (PLS-SXE300/300UV, Perfect Light) equipped with a 420 nm cutoff filter.
 At the given irradiation time intervals, 3 mL of the specimen was taken out and centrifuged to separate the photocatalyst powders.
 The concentration of OTC aqueous solution was determined using a Shimadzu UV-2700 spectrophotometer at 353 nm by measuring its absorbance.
-The TOC contents were analyzed by a Shimadzu TOC-VCPH analyzer.
-The degradation intermediates of OTC were analyzed by the LC-MS/MS technology, and the specific method was provided in the Supporting Information.
-To evaluate the stability of the photocatalyst, the photocatalyst powders were collected via vacuum filtration after one trial washed by deionized water and ethanol, and dried for the cycle experiment.
+The TOC contents were analyzed a Shimadzu TOC-VCPH analyzer.
+The degradation intermediates of OTC were analyzed by the LC-MS/MS technology, and the specifically method was provided in Supporting Information.
+To evaluate the stability of the photocatalyst, the photocatalyst powders were collected via vacuum filtration after one trial with washed by deionized water and ethanol, and dried for the cycle experiment.

-Reactive Species Examination: ESR spin-trapping technique was utilized to detect reactive species generated in the photocatalytic system.
-DMPO was used as the trapping reagent for $^{\bullet}O_2^-$ and $^{\bullet}OH$; TEMP was used as the trapping reagent for $^{1}O_2$; and TEMPO was used as the trapping reagent for $^{h^+}$.
+Reactive species examination: ESR spin-trapping technique was utilized to detect reactive species generated in the photocatalytic system.
+DMPO was used is the trapping reagent for $\cdot O_2^-$ and $\cdot OH$, TEMP was used as the trapping reagent for $1^{-1}O_2$ and TEMPO was used as the trapping reagent for h^+ .
 Furthermore, chemical quenchers were added into the experimental solutions to investigate the contribution of specific reactive species to OTC degradation.
-The quenching agents for $^{\bullet}O_2^-$, $^{\bullet}OH$, $^{1}O_2$, and h^+ were TEMPOL (5 \times 10 $^{-3}$ M), IPA (5 \times 10 $^{-3}$ M), L-tryptophan (5 \times 10 $^{-3}$ M), and EDTA-2Na (5 \times 10 $^{-3}$ M), respectively.
+The quenching agents for $\cdot O_2^-$, $\cdot OH$, $1^{-1}O_2$ and h^+ were TEMPOL (5 mM), IPA (5 mM), L-tryptophan

+(5 mM) and EDTA-2Na (5 mM), respectively